Empire Wind: Cancelations

 As of 2025, the Empire Wind project remains a significant component of New York's renewable energy strategy.
 Empire Wind 1 is progressing as scheduled, with onshore and offshore construction milestones being met.
 The project is expected to generate approximately 816 megawatts (MW) of electricity, supplying power to over 388,000 homes upon completion.

 Empire Wind 2, initially planned to add around 1.2 gigawatts (GW) of capacity, faced economic setbacks, leading to the cancellation of its power purchase agreement.
 The cancellation was due to rising inflation, supply chain issues, and changing economic conditions that made the project financially unviable under the original terms.
 Equinor and BP mutually agreed with the New York State Energy Research and Development Authority (NYSERDA) to end the contract, highlighting concerns over profitability and regulatory uncertainty.

 Biden administration

 Government policies and regulatory challenges have also impacted the project's future.
 The offshore wind industry has faced difficulties securing long-term financial stability due to evolving state and federal regulations.
 The Biden administration had pushed for offshore wind expansion, but industry stakeholders raised concerns about inconsistent subsidies and permitting delays.

 Trump administration

-U.S. Interior Secretary Doug Burgum said on Wednesday, April 16, 2025, that he was directing his agency to halt construction on Equinor's Empire Wind project after consulting with Commerce Secretary Howard Lutnick.
-Commerce houses the National Marine Fisheries Service, which is involved in permitting offshore wind facilities.

-On Monday May 19 the Trump administration agreed to lift the stop order on the project and will allow it to continue moving forward after reaching a separate compromise on natural gas pipeline construction.
+Equinor suspended construction of Empire Wind after U.S. Interior Secretary Doug Burgum issued a stop-work order on April 16, 2025, following meetings with Commerce Secretary Howard Lutnick.
+The project needed a permit from the National Marine Fisheries Service, which is part of the Commerce Department.
+On May 19 the Trump administration agreed to lift the stop order on the project and will allow it to continue moving forward after reaching a separate compromise on natural gas pipeline construction.
 This also followed an intense lobbying effort by Equinor.

+On December 22, 2025, work on Empire Wind stopped again after Burgum paused its lease, along with those of four other offshore wind farm projects, citing unspecified national security concerns.